St. George's Hall Cinema

 No one has favorited this theater yet

-Still standing on High Street, opposite Bridge Street, St. George’s Hall has the honour of being the city’s first cinema, at least as we know them today.
+Still standing on High Street, opposite Bridge Street, St. George’s Hall has the honour of being the city’s first cinema which had previously not had theatre events.
+It was located on the upper floor of the building, built in 1881.
 (It is also one of the few surviving Victorian buildings in the High Street.)
 It opened, “for animated pictures and high class variety entertainment”, on 17th August 1908 with “Bluebeard”.
-However, better equipped cinemas soon opened, and film shows ended in 1916.
+However, better equipped cinemas soon opened, and film shows ended in 1914.

 The hall was used for many years as the Ulster Sports Club and many boxing bouts were staged there.
-The hall is now used for a variety of public functions.
+The hall was used for a variety of public functions, but has stood vacant for several years.

 Just login to your account and subscribe to this theater